AgneDJ/html_hydro_reader/README.md

 # HTML HYDRO READER

 Html hydro reader is excel updater is a desktop application built using Python and `tkinter` that allows users to update an Excel file with data extracted from HTML files.
 The application is designed with a graphical user interface (GUI) using Tkinter.
-This application is compatible with both macOS and Windows.
+This application is compatible with Windows.

 ## Features